-3. Long-term borrowings from financial institutions as of 31 December 2021 equals to 168.19 million baht, an increase of 74.14 million baht or 78.82 percent as a result of the land investment at Sriracha District, Chonburi Province for Logistics activity.
+- 3. Long-term borrowings from financial institutions as of 31 December 2022 was 219.86 million baht, an increase of 51.67 million baht or 30.72 percent as a result the investment in land at Sriracha District, Chonburi Province for Logistics activities. - 4.
+The other current liabilities for the year ended 2022 was 28.09 million baht, a decrease of 23.95 million baht or 46.02 percent due to the suspense output vat and corporate income tax return received from the Revenue Department.

-4. Accrued income tax as of 31 December 2021 equals to 24.06 million baht, an increase of 22.30 million baht as a result of the corporate income tax after offset with Withholding income tax increase.